Do you remember life before diabetes?

 If it's been years since you were diagnosed, it may be hard to recall what it was like before the daily concern about diabetes nutrition, healthy glucose levels and care management.
 Over time, it can be a challenge to stay positive, especially after a setback.
 It's a life-long commitment to keep your diabetes in check day in and day out, and it's natural to find managing your health taxing.

 While it's nearly impossible to keep negative thoughts away all the time, there are simple daily strategies you can take to help maintain an overall positive mindset and live a happy, fulfilling life.

 Your journey with diabetes may seem long.
 Focusing on victories in the small moments will enable positive progress.

-For example, set a goal to test your blood sugar as recommended by your health care provider for just one day.
+For example, set a goal to test your blood sugar as recommended by your healthcare provider for just one day.
 When you achieve it, give yourself credit.
 Build on that success by aiming to do it again tomorrow.
-Better yet, work with your health care provider to find easier ways to track your glucose levels, such as with continuous glucose monitoring.
+Better yet, work with your healthcare provider to find easier ways to maintain healthy glucose levels, such as with continuous glucose monitoring.

 2. Simplify Self-Management

 While the need to manage your condition isn't going to disappear, you can make it easier by keeping up with the latest advances in diabetes care.
 Monitoring your glucose levels and charting your progress is an essential part of diabetes nutrition, but it can take a lot of time and energy.
 Fortunately, life-changing technologies can simplify diabetes self-management.

 For example, the FreeStyle Libre system1 is a continuous glucose monitoring system.
 It eliminates the need for fingersticks and automatically measures and records glucose readings for up to 10 days in the U.S. Discuss with your healthcare provider if an update to your management routine or technology would be a good option for you.

 3. Give Your Eating Plan a Tune-Up